corrode/corrode.github.io/content/blog/lifetimes/index.md

 What went wrong?

-## Put Yourself Into the Shoes of the Compiler

 To understand the error, imagine you are the Rust compiler.
 Your job is to ensure that references are always valid and that no reference outlives the data it points to.
 In this example, the function `longest` takes two string slices and returns one of them.

 As the compiler, you see that the function signature promises to return a reference (`&str`), but it doesn't specify which input reference (`x` or `y`) it corresponds to.
+Will the returned string live as long as `x` or `y`?
+It depends on which of the two strings is longer and this can only be determined at runtime.

+Without this knowledge, you can't confirm that the returned reference will be
-This ambiguity makes it impossible for you to guarantee the safety of the returned reference.
+valid: You need to specify the *relationship* between the input and the output to make this guarantee.
+If you pick the wrong one, you might end up with a dangling reference.
+This ambiguity makes it impossible for the compiler to guarantee the safety of the returned reference.

-Imagine being a compiler trying to ensure the safety of your code.
-You see two references, `x` and `y`, coming into the function, but you're not sure which one will be returned.
-Without this knowledge, you can't confirm that the returned reference will be valid.
-Is it `x`?
-Is it `y`?
-You need to know the relationship between the input references and the output reference to make this guarantee.

 To fix this, we need to add a lifetime parameter to the function signature: